 - Only one instance of the PMC application can be open and each PMC supports only one user ID login on a given PC at one time. - A PMC end-user can log in to an unlimited number of different PMC applications at the same time. - Any number of valid Cisco IPICS users can use the same PMC application, but not concurrently, based on PMC licensing requirements. - The PMC application can log in to the server that has been configured as the default server and from which the PMC installation file has been downloaded.
 If the primary server is not accessible, and if there are alternate servers to choose from, you can log in to a different server.
-For more information about connecting to alternate servers, see the "Support for Cisco IPICS Recovery" section on page 6-1. - See the "PMC Usage Guidelines" section on page 4-2 for information about using the PMC. - See the "PMC Offline Mode Caveats" section on page 4-7 for information about using the PMC in offline mode. - See the "Skin Caveats" section on page 5-4 for information about PMC skin caveats. - If you use a docking station with your PMC client machine, make sure that you close the PMC application before you undock your PC; otherwise, your PC may become unresponsive and require you to reboot.
+For more information about connecting to alternate servers, refer to the "Support for Cisco IPICS Recovery" section in the "Recovering the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1). - Refer to the "PMC Usage Guidelines" section in the "Using the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) for information about using the PMC. - Refer to the "PMC Offline Mode Caveats" section in the "Using the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) for information about using the PMC in offline mode. - Refer to the "Skin Caveats" section in the "Configuring the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) for information about PMC skin caveats. - If you use a docking station with your PMC client machine, make sure that you close the PMC application before you undock your PC; otherwise, your PC may become unresponsive and require you to reboot.